On the $nk-attack Roman Dominating Number of a Graph: Optimality

-\begin{lemma} Given a graph $G$ and a set of $S$ of $eccd$ subgraphs in $G$.
-Define a labeling $e_G$ where we label every $eccd$ subgraph in $S$ $0-2-0-2-0$ (some vertices may receive a label more than once, but each time it will be the same value by construction).
-Give every vertex in $G \backslash S$ a label of 1. $e_G$ is a valid labeling \end{lemma} \begin{proof} Let $e_G$ be a labeling on $G$ as described.
-We can break down the definition of $2RD$ into two components.
-Every 0 must be adjacent to a 2.
-Every pair of two 0's must be adjacent to at least two 2's.
-So, if $e_G$ was to be an invalid labeling, it would fail one of these criteria.
-Notice that if you label $eccd$'s in the manner described, and those are the only vertices in $V_0(e)$, every 0 will be adjacent to at least one 2.
-Now, assume for the sake of contradiction, there are two vertices $a,b \in V_0(e)$ which are both only adjacent to $c \in V_2(e)$.
-Neither $a$ or $b$ can be a center vertex of an $eccd$ (or else they would be adjacent to two 2's on their own), which implies that $c$ was coupled with two vertices, which contradicts how $eccd$'s are picked. \end{proof}
+Let $f_G$ be a labeling on $G$ as described.
+We can break down the definition of \taRD into two parts: (1) every 0 must be adjacent to a 2, and (2) every pair of two 0's must be adjacent to at least two 2's.

+Notice that if you label eccd $P_5$'s in the manner described, and those are the only vertices in $V_0(f)$, then every 0 will be adjacent to at least one 2.
+Now, assume for the sake of contradiction, there are two vertices $a,b \in V_0(f)$ which are both only adjacent to $c \in V_2(f)$.
+Neither $a$ or $b$ can be a center vertex of an eccd $P_5$.
+If $a$ and $b$ were both pendent vertices of two $P_5$'s, then $c$ was incorrectly coupled with two vertices, which contradicts how eccd sets are defined. \end{proof}